rstuven/jest-extensions/README.md

 ## Utilities

-* `mockModuleClassInstance` gets a new class instance with all methods mocked, except those specified in arguments.
+* `mockModuleClass` gets a new class with all methods mocked, except those specified in arguments.
 For example:

 `./src/MyClass.js`:
 ```js